-- Process administrator: Has all permissions for working with d.velop process. - Process editor: May create processes and business rules.
-If the process editor has additional permissions, the process editor may also delete processes and business rules. - Process user: May start single-use processes and deploy processes that are not created with d.velop process studio.
+- Process administrator: Has all permissions for working with d.velop process. - Process user: Can start single-use processes and deploy processes.

 For example, if you want to assign the role of Process administrator to a user, simply enter the user name in the appropriate field and select him/her.